imandhillon/Notebooks/README.md

 # Notebooks
-Developing foundations in ML and mathematics
+Developing foundations in ML, mathematics, and programming.